milansurelia/flutter-of-the-year/src/content/apps/serverctrl.md

 ---
 name: "ServerCtrl"
 author: "blitzdose"
-description: "ServerCtrl lets you control your Spigot/Paper Minecraft server with ease with this Android, Windows, or Linux app or directly from the web on any device.
-This also works with Minecraft hosters because all the functionality is available by just installing the mandatory plugin directly on your server.
-Don't like the boring web interface your server comes with?
-Switch to ServerCtrl!"
+description: "ServerCtrl lets you control your Spigot/Paper Minecraft server with ease with this Android, Windows, or Linux app or directly from the web on any device."
 dateLaunched: "2019-10-24"
 images:
   - "../../assets/apps/serverctrl-1.png"